Nicholas Nayfack: Career

 Nayfack worked for 20th Century Fox as an associate producer under Darryl F. Zanuck from 1937 to 1939.
-After leaving Fox, he became the head of the business affairs office for MGM from 1939 through 1949.
-In 1949, Nayfack became a producer for MGM until his death in 1958.
+After leaving Fox, he became the head of the business affairs office for MGM.
+He joined the Navy during World War II and was a lieutenant commander in the South Pacific.
+After the war he became a producer for MGM with his first picture Border Incident (1949).
+He formed his own company, Pan Productions with a distribution and financing deal with MGM who released his last film, The Invisible Boy (1957).